 Upper Columbia Conservation Commission

-The Upper Columbia Conservation Commission (UC3) was created in 2017 to bolster the state’s aquatic invasive species program and to encourage comprehensive prevention and management efforts within western Montana.
-Notable work of UC3 to date includes: an industry outreach education program that now serves as a model for programs across the state, assistance in the creation of the Upper Columbia Lakes Network, a citizen science monitoring program, and years of successful legislative education and engagement.
+The Upper Columbia Conservation Commission (UC3) was created in 2017 to bolster the state’s aquatic invasive species program and to encourage comprehensive prevention and management efforts within Western Montana.
+Notable work of UC3 includes: an industry outreach education program that now serves as a model for programs across the state, assistance in the creation of the Upper Columbia Lakes Network, a citizen science monitoring program, and years of successful legislative education and engagement.